weave-lab/weave-chatbot-reference/workshop-201/readme.md

   corresponds to your directory, likely pointing to `.venv/bin/python` on MacOS or `.venv\Scripts\python.exe` on Windows
 - Click on `Run All` to run all the cells in the notebook.
 There is a lot going on so it will take a few minutes to run everything!
+- The `MAX_TOTAL_TESTS` variable on the first line the notebook controls how many tests are run.
+We're defaulting to 3, but you can increase it or set it to None to run all the tests.
+Running all the tests will take a while!

 ## Files